Consensys/doc.goquorum/docs/HowTo/Logging and Errors.md

 - Insufficient resources (disk or memory)
 - Some (unknown) issue during resync

 The action to be taken will depend on the cause.
-Note that more recent versions of quorum may already include fixes to prevent some of these issues.
+Note that more recent versions of GoQuorum may already include fixes to prevent some of these issues.

 In the event of database corruption, see instructions below for [Resolution of database corruption issues](#resolution-of-database-corruption-issues).